dherrera-code/Weather-Forecast-App/README.md

 Implemented a function to call API data from OpenWEather API!

-Todays goals: complete structure and API calls into console. (complete)
+Monday goals: complete structure and API calls into console. (complete) Tuesday goals: The goal is to be around 25-45% done with your layout.

 Notes from Pallavi:
     Two pages: